Skip to Content

 Explanation

-The ChemML value is used to indicate that a publication contains chemical information (e.g., molecules and reactions) encoded using the ChemML markup language.
+The ChemML value indicates that a publication contains chemical information (e.g., molecules and reactions) encoded using the ChemML markup language.

 This value is not typically used with publications at this time as there is no support for rendering ChemML in HTML.